Buddleja stachyoides

 Buddleja stachyoides is the most widespread member of the genus in South America, endemic to woodland edges, roadsides and riversides in Argentina, Brazil, Bolivia, Paraguay, and Uruguay.
-Introduced to the UK as B. australis in 1822, when the Royal Botanic Garden Edinburgh grew it from seed received from a Russian source, the plant was described and renamed B. stachyoides by Chamisso & von Schlechtendal in 1827.
+Introduced to the UK as B. australis in 1822, when the Royal Botanic Garden Edinburgh grew it from seed received from a Russian source, the plant was described and renamed B. stachyoides by Chamisso and von Schlechtendal in 1827.

 Description

 Buddleja stachyoides is a shrub 1–3.5 m high.
 Unlike most South American members of the genus which are cryptically dioecious, stachyoides is hermaphroditic, bearing perfect flowers.
 The young branches are quadrangular, occasionally winged, and covered with a greyish tomentum, bearing leaves subsessile or with a petiole <1 cm, ovate or oblong-lanceolate, the blade 5–20 cm long by 3–8 cm wide, membranaceous, glabrescent above, and tomentose below.
-The yellow to pale orange inflorescence is unbranched, 10– 20 cm long, comprising 4–20 pairs of axillary cymes; the tubular corolla is 5–7 mm long.
+The yellow to pale orange inflorescence is unbranched, 10–20 cm long, comprising 4–20 pairs of axillary cymes; the tubular corolla is 5–7 mm long.
 Ploidy: 2n = 38.